rantaoca/neato-sdk-android/README.md

 To boost your development you can also check the *sample application*.

-## Before you start using the Neato Android SDK
-//TODO  explain the dev he has to create an app on the Neato Developer portar in order to obtain CLIENT ID, roles, redirect url schema....

 ## What you cannot do with this SDK
 With this SDK you cannot do these things: